amandakonet/CSE5544-Project/README.md

   - [Mockup](mockups_03242019.pdf): Mockups conceptualized and designed by Dr. Yvette Shen and Shasha Yu

   - [Project Evaluation](project_evaluation.txt): Evaluation with Dr. Yvette Shen and Shasha Yu

+  - back_button.png & forward_button.png: Back and forwards buttons used on each of the screens